filipmilanovic/nba_database/README.md

 `nba.lineups` (~10 seconds)

-[scraping.plays_raw.py](data/scraping/plays.py) - this scrapes the raw play-by-play rows from Basketball Reference for all games that appear within both the nba.games table, and the date range defined in [params.py](utils/params.py), then writes the data to `nba_raw.plays_raw` in the DB. (~2 hours)
+[scraping.plays_raw.py](data/scraping/plays.py) - this scrapes the raw play-by-play rows from `playbyplayv2` for all game_id that appear within both the nba.games table, and the date range defined in [params.py](utils/params.py), then writes the data to `nba.plays`.
+(20 minutes)

-[cleaning.plays.py](data/cleaning/plays.py) - this applies logic to all raw play by play rows in `nba_raw.plays_raw` to clean and isolate each individual statistic that happens in a game (e.g. one FGA row becomes multiple rows; FGA, FG Miss/Make, Assist, Block, Rebound), then writes the data to `nba.plays` in the DB.
-(~1 hour)

 [cleaning.plays_players.py](data/cleaning/plays_players.py) - this figures out which players were on the court at any point in time.
 Basketball Reference doesn't show substitutions at quarter/half breaks, so this looks